wooters/berp-trans/README.md

 audio data.
 If you find any issues, please let us know so that we can update the transcripts!

+## Probabilistic Context-free Grammar Rules

+In our BeRP paper from 1994, and the follow-on paper from 1995, we mention "1389 hand-written context-free rules".
+While I could no longer locate that specific set of 1389 rules, I was able to locate a set of 1412 rules dated Aug 1995, which are included in this repo as:

+`amer_trn2456_1412rules_aug95.cfg`

+(Caveat: I have not verified that this cfg matches the transcripts in this repo.)

 ## References

+### BeRP

 D. Jurafsky, C. Wooters, G. Tajchman, J. Segal, A. Stolcke,
 E. Fosler, and N. Morgan, *"The Berkeley Restaurant Project"*, Proceedings